-- C. At all APBA sanctioned Regattas a Breathalyzer test may be required of any participant (anyone required to sign the insurance participant form) under the following guidelines: - a) An Event Committee may, at the time of issuing a sanction, set in place a program to test any or all participants. - b) The Referee has the authority to require any or all participants (including non-member holders of hot pit passes) to submit to a Breathalyzer test. - c) The Risk Manager or Event Director shall have the authority to require the referee to submit to a Breathalyzer test and/or to ask the referee to test any participant. - d) Permissible Breathalyzer tests include: - 1) Breathalyzer test administered by Police, Sheriff, or other qualified agent. - 2) Over-the-counter Breathalyzer test administered by the Referee or his designee.
+C. At all APBA sanctioned Regattas a Breathalyzer test may be required of any participant (anyone required to sign the insurance participant form) under the following guidelines:

+b) The Referee has the authority to require any or all participants (including non-member holders of hot pit passes) to submit to a Breathalyzer test.

+c) The Risk Manager or Event Director shall have the authority to require the referee to submit to a Breathalyzer test and/or to ask the referee to test any participant.

+d) Permissible Breathalyzer tests include:

+1) Breathalyzer test administered by Police, Sheriff, or other qualified agent.

+2) Over-the-counter Breathalyzer test administered by the Referee or his designee.
 Participants failing this type of test may pursue, at their own expense, a retest as listed in 14.C.d) 1) to verify results.
-The retest must be administered on site under the observation of the referee or his designee. - e) Tests may be administered on the day of the event from 7:30 AM until one-half hour after the final heat has concluded. - f) The maximum allowable test limit shall be no greater than .00 BAC.
+The retest must be administered on site under the observation of the referee or his designee.

+e) Tests may be administered on the day of the event from 7:30 AM until one-half hour after the final heat has concluded.

+f) The maximum allowable test limit shall be no greater than .00 BAC.
 Refusal to take the test will be considered a failed test